 Where can I find assignments that are ready to upload to a learning management system?

-Launching in Summer 2020, our latest development, eHRAF Workbooks, are comprised of PowerPoint presentations that can be uploaded and shared with classes via any platform.
-The first workbook – Introduction to Cultural Anthropology – covers a wide range of topics including sex and gender, subsistence, religion, politics, kinship, and art, with more categories to follow.
-Full details will be available here soon.
-Sign up to our monthly newsletter to receive our latest updates.
+As mentioned above, our eHRAF Workbooks are comprised of PowerPoint presentations that can be uploaded and shared with classes via any platform.
+The first workbook – Introduction to Cultural Anthropology – covers a wide range of topics including sex and gender, subsistence, religion, politics, kinship, and art.
+Introduction to Archaeology includes methods, burial practices, and a series of “great discoveries”.

 We also encourage faculty to explore our various companion open access resources.
 Teaching eHRAF offers sample syllabi and activities that can serve as a model for incorporating eHRAF-based assignments and activities in anthropology courses.
+Two of our latest examples include Ethnographic Insights Across Cultures and Nascent Worlds.
+We also have two eHRAF Jeopardy-style games for classroom enjoyment.
 For additional online teaching resources, see Teaching Online.

 Introducing Cross-Cultural Research is an excellent guide for any introductory research methods or eHRAF research project.
 It introduces the basics of cross-cultural research and analysis across several chapters available in colorful PDF format.